rock-core/rock-and-syskit/source/basics/composition.html.md

 At this stage, we will have to connect the ports together.
 To see what inputs and outputs are available, one can have a look at the component's `.orogen` files.
-The alternative is to open the `syskit ide` and inspect the composition file as follows (`-rgazebo` is necessary because we are importing models from `common_models`). **Leave the IDE open after this, we will reuse it**
+The alternative is to open the `syskit ide -rgazebo` and inspect the composition file as follows (`-rgazebo` is necessary because we are importing models from `common_models`). **Leave the IDE open after this, we will reuse it**